renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## dockerCache

 When set to 'volume', Renovate creates and mounts a temporary Docker volume that is used as a cache for package manager files.

-When it's 'mount', temporary directory is created and mounted instead of volume.
+When set to 'mount', a temporary directory is created and mounted instead.

-Cache will be removed after repository processing.
+The cache will be removed after repository processing.
 To disable per-repo caching for Docker containers, use 'none' (default).

 ## dockerChildPrefix